How to Use Silhouette Scratch-off Sticker Sheets

 Valentine’s Day has always been one of my most favorite holidays.
 I like it as much or more as Christmas!
 Maybe it’s because it takes place during February, right before my birthday.
 More likely it’s because I REALLY enjoy making Valentine cards and treats.
-This year is extra-special because I got to make my grandson’s classroom Valentines ♥.
-And as a bonus, I got to play with another type of Silhouette specialty media – Scratch-off Sticker Sheets.
+This year was extra-special because I got to use Silhouette scratch-off sticker sheets to make scratch-off Valentine cards for my grandson’s classmates ♥.

-If you’re new to working with Print & Cut files, Kelly Wayment of Finding Time to Create has a great tutorial available on the Silhouette blog that will get you well on your way to becoming a Print & Cut pro.
+If you’re new to working with Print & Cut files, check out this post for the basics.
 Today I’ll take it one step further and show you how to make a double-sided Print & Cut and how to work with Silhouette Scratch-off Sticker Sheets.

 What You’ll Need: